 My collection of hand lens including a triple-lens, a Coddington and a Hastings Triplett.
-The bright ribbons help make the lens easy to see if it is dropped.
-Photo by Donna L. Long.
+The bright ribbons help make the lens easy to see if I drop it.

 Hand Lens are small but powerful magnifiers and very useful for naturalists.
 But how many times do you see a guide to choosing a hand lens for nature study?
 Rarely, but here is one.

 Hand lens are held in the hand.
 I use a hand lens to look at tiny flower parts, dead insect legs, or the shiny crystals in a rock.

 The photo above shows my collection of hand lens.
 The black and silver hand lens on the bottom is my Bausch and Lomb 10X Coddington Magnifier.
 It magnifies an object up to ten times the actual size.